forrestjs/forrestjs/gitbook/README.md

 ## What You Get

 - Modular and interoperable architecture perfectly suited for micro-services and micro-frontends
-- App lifecycle hooks to coordinate booting procedures
+- App's Lifecycle Extensions help coordinate the booting procedures
 - Modules composition traceability and reporting
 - Configuration API
 - Context API